PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Namespaces
   def

+Narrowing
+  A narrowing (conversion) occurs when a value is converted from one type to another and the new type is not big enough to represent all possible values of the original type; leading to data loss or undefined behaviors.

 Numeric Data Type
   The data types for numeric values - each represents a different type of number to different levels of precision.
 Includes `int`, `float`, `double`.
 Some data types require additional specficiers, see the [C++ Reference - Data Types](https://en.cppreference.com/w/cpp/language/types.html)